JoelC11/TheJoelster/README.md

-- 👋 Hi, I’m @TheJoelster, studying Computer Engineering at the University of Waterloo
+- 👋 Hi, I’m @TheJoelster, studying Computer Engineering at the University of Waterloo!
 - 👀 I’m learning C++ in the classroom and working with data structures and algorithms in Python.
 - 🌱 I’m working towards internships for Summer 2025.
 <!---